Elvis On 8 mm / Super 8

 Derann, shortly thereafter, released countless 60 and 90 meter reels containing just a movie-song or trailer, most of which were released with a standard cover and under the title Elvis At The Movies, including No More and Can’t Help Falling In Love from Blue Hawaii.

-In the left one (from 1975) Viacom states that big money can be made off the 5 Elvis Presley movies they own.
+To the left (from 1975) Viacom states that big money can be made off the 5 Elvis Presley movies they own.

-And by the time the ad to the right (from 1977) was printed, Viacom had released their (now 7) Elvis movies as complete versions on 8mm.
+By the time the 1977 ad to the right was printed, Viacom had released their (now 7) Elvis movies as complete versions on 8mm.

 A German imported version of the Viacom release, from the USA, of King Creole on 5 reels.